junxit/us-congress-bills-114/metadata.md

 - 2016-06-13 — Referred to the Committee on Financial Services, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-06-13 — Referred to the Committee on Financial Services, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-06-13 — Referred to the Committee on Financial Services, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-06-15 — Committee Consideration and Mark-up Session Held.
+- 2016-06-16 — Committee Consideration and Mark-up Session Held.
+- 2016-06-16 — Ordered to be Reported by the Yeas and Nays: 39 - 20.
+- 2016-09-13 — Committee on Foreign Affairs discharged.
+- 2016-09-13 — Committee on Foreign Affairs discharged.
+- 2016-09-13 — Placed on the Union Calendar, Calendar No. 579.
+- 2016-09-13 — Reported by the Committee on Financial Services.
+H. Rept.
+114-746, Part I.
+- 2016-09-13 — Reported by the Committee on Financial Services.
+H. Rept.
+114-746, Part I.